juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 A) intel Optane does Not have F6 drivers for other OS, Optane is like a CPU HW Raid, without Drivers other OS cannot detect the Optane RAID M.2 drive.
-Normal Optane appear as separated NVMe M.2 drive, and CPU join both drives.
+Normal Optane appears as separated NVMe M.2 drive, and CPU join both drives, bu this is Not a Normal Optane, Bios disables completely the Optane memory, also in Normal Optane, when you dissable the Optane, MAin drive Boots ok.
+This does Not.
-This Bios disables completely the Optane memory, the question is why?
+the question is why?

 B) InsydeH2O Bios has a Secret / Hidden Menu, does Not allow to Dissable Intel Optane by Factory Default.